 Common mistakes

-- Marketing-speak with no baseline numbers — “40% improvement” without saying from what is unfalsifiable
+- Marketing-speak with no baseline numbers.
+“40% improvement” without saying from what is unfalsifiable, and buyers treat unfalsifiable as false.

-- No mention of alternatives the customer considered, so prospects can’t tell why your product won
+- No mention of alternatives the customer considered, so prospects cannot tell why your product won.

-- 1-paragraph case study with no real story arc — buyers want trigger → evaluation → decision → result
+- A one-paragraph case study with no story arc.
+Buyers want trigger → evaluation → decision → result.

-- Same generic structure used for every customer, signalling a template not a story
+- The same generic structure on every customer, signalling a template not a story.

 Related